islco/mo-static/README.md

 ### robots.txt

-By default, the `robots.txt` file is configured to disallow search spiders.
+By default, the `robots.txt` file is configured allow search spiders.
 Depending on your project, you should change this to meet your needs, see [robotstxt.org](http://www.robotstxt.org/robotstxt.html).

 ### humans.txt